AgencyPMG/SEO-Auto-Linker/wp-readme.txt

 * Support for automatic linking added

 == Upgrade Notice ==

+= 0.7.1 =
+* Fixes annoying versioning issue on the plugin screen
+* Some other small updates to improve functionality

 = 0.7 =
 * Backwards incompatible upgrade, you must use another plugin (included) to migrate old keywords